Fact: Did you know that About me pages are almost always one of the most visited pages on any website?

-In this post, my friend and partner Mike teaches you why your “About Me” page might be one of the most important pieces of content on your website, and run through five tips on how to build the best About page possible.
+In this post, my friend and partner Mike teaches you why your "About Me" page might be one of the most important pieces of content on your website.

 Humor me for a moment: type "Mike Wallagher" into Google, or your favourite search engine.
 What do you see?